-- Substantial means considerable or significant factors that are life changing or limiting, and likely to involve risk and dependence
+- Substantial means considerable or significant factors that are life-changing or limiting, and likely to involve risk and dependence

 - Permanent means existing indefinitely and unlikely to improve (allowing for the episodic / intermittent nature of some conditions)

-In Norfolk we use a Resource Allocation System (RAS) which is a strength based assessment tool that identifies the barriers to disabled children accessing everyday opportunities.
+In Norfolk we use a Resource Allocation System (RAS) which is a strengths-based assessment tool that identifies the barriers to disabled children accessing everyday opportunities.
 If a child or young person over the age of five scores 70 or above on a Resource Allocation Questionnaire it is likely that they will have some eligibility to an indicative individual budget.

 Resource Allocation System (RAS)

 The Resource Allocation System (RAS) questionnaire calculates a disabled child's or young person's individual budget for play and leisure activities and support to unpaid carers of disabled children.
 These individual budgets are not to pay for health or educational services.